philgebauer/gulp-sass-angular-materials-browsersync-boilerplate/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/STEMentor/stementor/blob/master/LICENSE.txt) file for details
+This project is licensed under the MIT License